What is the definition of upholstery?

 Polyester: the most popular fabric in the performance fabric industry

-At its core, polyester is a synthetic (man-made) fiber created from a category of polymers: How Polyester Fabric Is Made: From Petroleum to Finished Fibre.
+At its core, polyester is a synthetic (man-made) fibre created from a category of polymers: How Polyester Fabric Is Made: From Chemistry to Finished Fibre.

-Unlike natural fibers, polyester fibres are smooth, non-porous, and incredibly resilient.
+Unlike natural fibres, polyester fibres are smooth, non-porous, and incredibly resilient.

-- Resists Wrinkles and Stretching: The fibres have a high "elastic memory," meaning they spring back into shape instead of sagging or wrinkling over time.
+• Resists Wrinkles and Stretching: The fibres have a high "elastic memory."

-- High Tensile Strength: It is remarkably difficult to tear or wear down, scoring exceptionally high on professional abrasion tests (like the Martindale rub test).
+• High Tensile Strength: It's remarkably difficult to tear or wear down, scoring exceptionally high on professional abrasion tests (like the Martindale rub test).

 Brocade upholstery fabric: luxurious choices for elegant interiors